Notice of Privacy Practices

 AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 Except where noted below, disclosure of medical information about you requires your consent.

-A release of information authorization allows University Health Partners to use and disclose information about you for any other reason that you indicate in the authorization.
+A release of information authorization allows Student Health Partners to use and disclose information about you for any other reason that you indicate in the authorization.
 Other rules about your rights regarding medical information are described in this notice.

 Types of Uses and Disclosures.

 Medical information about you may be used or disclosed by Student Health Partners for treatment, payment, and health care operations.
 Treatment includes consultation, diagnosis, provision of care, and referrals.
 Payment includes all those things necessary for billing and collection, such as claims processing.
 Health care operations include things Student Health Partners does to assess quality of care, train staff, and manage Student Health Partners business.
 Some examples of disclosures and use are as follows:

 - Example of Treatment Disclosure.
 We may disclose medical information about you to

 your treating health care provider, SHP Counseling and